Aircoookie/WLED-Docs/docs/usermods/Rotary-Encoder.md

 The changes made to the RotaryEncoder usermod were made to support the new UI in the display usermod.
-Without the display it, functions identical to the original.
+Without the display, it functions identical to the original.
 The original "usermod_v2_auto_save" will not work with the display just yet.

 Press the encoder to cycle through the options: